Wait! Before you CALL or EMAIL, read the FAQ!

 Can you repair my speaker or drivers?

-I want to build a speaker, can you design a crossover for me?
+I want to build a custom speaker, can you design a crossover for me?

 Sure!
-The only way we can design a crossover for your custom speaker is to send us one fully assembled speaker, with the drivers installed into the cabinet.
+However, the ONLY WAY we can design a crossover for your custom speaker is to send us one fully-assembled speaker, with the drivers installed into the cabinet.

-That way we can see the exact meaurements of your drivers in the final cabinet.
+That way we can see the exact meaurements of your drivers in the cabinet.

 Be aware it’s possible that additional changes may need to be made to your cabinet and/or drivers.
 This is especially true if the drivers are too far apart, have too many issues, or if the drivers can’t reach one another.

-Also be aware that any changes to the drivers, their spacing, or cabinet’s design will require further changes to the crossover to acount for differences in acoustic output.
+Also be aware that any changes to the drivers, their position spacing, or the cabinet’s design will likely require further changes to the crossover to acount for differences in acoustic output.

 Can you calculate a crossover for my drivers?

-We do not use crossover calulators as they do not take into acount several factors that will have a big impact on the crossover design of:
+We do not use crossover calulators as they do not take into acount several factors that will have a big impact on the crossover design.
+Here are a few things that calulations alone cannot account for.

 Baffle-step loss